Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Data Cleaning Procedures

 \section{Data Cleaning Procedures}

 For the main analysis, we impute gender indicators for authorships with first names that are used for a single gender with at least 95\% frequency in either the U.S. Social Security records or in the \texttt{genderizeR} database.
 We consider the gender indicator to be missing for authorships that either do not appear in those databases or are not used with at least 95\% frequency for one gender.
-We subsequenty remove authorships with unimputed genders from our main analysis.
+We subsequently remove authorships with unimputed genders from our main analysis.
+For instance, a paper with 2 women, 1 man, and 2 unimputed authorships is treated as an article with 2 woman and 1 man authorships.
 This removal results in some articles which originally had multiple authors becoming single author papers, which are excluded from the analysis.
 The following table shows the proportion of authorships and papers which are lost \emph{solely} due to unimputed genders.
-The denominator only includes papers which have multiple authors which were published from 1960-2012.
+The denominator only includes papers which have multiple authors which were published from 1960-2011.
 The \% unimputed column is the \% of authors for which we do not impute a gender indicator.
 The \% Lost column is the \% of authors (or papers) which are lost after removing the authorships with unimputed gender indicators and then removing the resulting single author papers.
 For authorships, this percentage includes the authorships with unimputed genders.